 The Create Job function is accessed by the + Create Job button in the top right of the dispatch screen, highlighted in red below.

-b.
-In the Create Job panel you can either use an existing customer that you’ve created before in 2a.
-Create a Customer, or you can select New Customer to quickly create a new customer.
+2. In the Create Job panel you can either use an existing customer that you’ve created before in 2.1 Create a Customer, or you can select New Customer to quickly create a new customer.

-d.
-You can then set ‘Collect From’ and ‘Deliver To’ addresses, select the courier vehicle and the delivery type.
+4. You can then set ‘Collect From’ and ‘Deliver To’ addresses, select the courier vehicle and

 Important: You will receive an error message when creating a job if you do not have your Stripe account connected to Zoom and are not within our Free Trial Period.
 You can connect this in 1d.
 Pricing.